 Our approach to translation

 Translation is a deeply inexact science that involves the transposing of meaning (as opposed to simple words, which anyone could do with the help of a dictionary) from one language to another.
 Because the process draws upon a number of cultural and personal factors, it is ultimately accomplished in a somewhat irrational manner, similar to other creative pursuits.
-Since over twenty years we specialize in Japanese and Italian translation.
+Since over twenty years we have been specializing in Japanese and Italian translation.

 Our Japanese and Italian translation service